hirosystems/docs/clarinet-static-analysis.md

 **`#[filter(var1, var2)]`**

 This annotation will tell the check-checker to consider the specified variables to be checked by the following expression.
-This is useful for the case where your contract does some indirect check that validates that an input is safe, but there is no way for the analysis to recognize this.
+This is useful for the case where your contract performs some indirect check that validates that an input is safe, but there is no way for the analysis to recognize this.
 In place of the list of variable names in the annotation, an `*` may be used to filter all inputs.